Safest Teeth Whiteners

 Oral infections can also trigger a metallic taste.

+The hormonal changes that occur during pregnancy can trigger dysgeusia.
 It’s this same phenomenon that triggers unusual pregnancy cravings.
 However, it can also manifest in a sour and/or metallic taste.2

 Food allergies, especially to tree nuts and shellfish, can trigger a metallic taste.
 In this case, the metallic taste can be an early warning sign of anaphylaxis.

-This is a potentially fatal reaction, so it’s essential to consult with your doctor if you suspect the strange taste is linked to a food allergy.
+Anaphylaxis is a potentially fatal reaction, so you must consult your doctor if you suspect the strange taste is linked to a food allergy.

 A metallic taste might arise after exposure to certain chemicals, including: